Rower v. Coxswain

 Bowloader: A boat (usually a four) where the coxswain lies under the bow deck of the boat.

 “Way enough”: The command given to a crew that means “stop!”

-Stroke Seat: The rower sitting the furthest in front of a crew, or the most toward the stern.
+Stroke Seat: The rower sitting the farthest in front of a crew, or the most toward the stern.
 This person sets a rhythm for the crew to follow in their stroke.

-Bow Seat/Bowman: The person sitting the furthest in back of a crew, or the most toward the bow.
+Bow Seat/Bowman: The person sitting the farthest in back of a crew, or the most toward the bow.

 Seat numbers: Seat numbers count up from the bow.
 For example, bowman is seat #1, the person in front of them is seat #2, etc. In an 8+ (eight with coxswain), stroke seat is seat #8.